sturlabragason/terraform_state_artifact/README.md

         apply: false
 ```

-You can choose to add custom flags to terraform plan:
+You can choose to add custom flags to `terraform plan`:

 ```yaml
 steps: